 Genomic imprinting is the differential expression of genetic material depending on whether it has been inherited from the father or mother.
 For most autosomes, both the parental and maternal alleles are expressed.
 However, in < 1% of alleles, expression is possible only from the paternal or maternal allele.
 For example, expression of the gene for insulin-like growth factor 2 is normally expressed only from the paternal allele.

 Genomic imprinting is usually determined by effects that occur normally in the development of gametes.
 Changes such as methylation of DNA may cause certain maternal or paternal alleles to be expressed to different degrees.
 A disorder may appear to skip a generation if genomic imprinting prevents the causative allele from being expressed.
-Defective imprinting, such as abnormal activation or silencing of alleles, can result in clinical disorders (eg, Prader-Willi syndrome Male hypogonadism is decreased production of testosterone, sperm, or both or, rarely, decreased response to testosterone, resulting in delayed puberty, reproductive insufficiency, or both.
-Diagnosis... read more , Angelman syndrome).
+Defective imprinting, such as abnormal activation or silencing of alleles, can result in clinical disorders (eg, Prader-Willi syndrome Secondary hypogonadism , Angelman syndrome).

-(See also Lyon hypothesis (X-inactivation) Lyon hypothesis (X-inactivation) Sex chromosome anomalies may involve aneuploidy, partial deletions or duplications of sex chromosomes, or mosaicism.
-(See also Overview of Chromosomal Anomalies.)
-Sex chromosome anomalies are... read more .)
+(See also Lyon hypothesis [X inactivation] Lyon hypothesis (X-inactivation) Sex chromosome abnormalities may involve aneuploidy, partial deletions or duplications of sex chromosomes, or mosaicism.
+(See also Overview of Chromosomal Abnormalities.)
+Sex chromosome abnormalities... read more .)

 However, some alleles on the inactive X chromosome do express.
 Many of these alleles are on chromosomal regions corresponding to regions of the Y chromosomes (and are thus called pseudoautosomal regions because both males and females receive 2 copies of these regions).